-The Wyoming County United Way has begun its 2015 grant application process, where agencies can apply for funding for programs for next year.
+The Wyoming County United Way has begun its 2016 grant application process, where agencies can apply for funding for programs for next year.

 This funding opportunity is open to all 501(c)3 health and human service agencies that serve Wyoming County and help make an impact in the areas of Education, Income, and Health.
 Non-partner agencies are encouraged to apply at this time.
-Qualified agencies must complete and submit an application and all supporting documentation to the United Way office by 4:00 pm on Monday, November 3, 2014 (no exceptions).
+Qualified agencies must complete and submit an application and all supporting documentation.
+Grant applications are due by 4:00 PM on November 2, 2015.

 Thank you Williams for your support to Wyoming County United Way!
 Check out our billboard on Rt 29 S just before Tunkhannock!